MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 1. **Function URL** should replace `[[Replace with Function URL value]]`.
 1. **AAD function resource ID** should replace `[[Replace with AAD function resource ID value]]`.

 The client application can call either the hosted version of the Function in Azure, or the locally hosted version from a Visual Studio Function Application.
-If you are testing against Azure, set the `isAzureHosted` variable to true, to use the correct URI value.
+If you are testing against Azure, set the `isAzureHosted` variable to `true`, to use the correct URI value.

 ```cs
 public const string AzureHostedResetUriString = "https://[unique_id].azurewebsites.net/api/UpdateProductCategory?code=[unique_code]"; // Azure hosted Function URI